-Biden administration begins first face-off with China amid worsening relations
+Biden administration begins first faceoff with China amid worsening relations

 “When you’re in Anchorage, there are not Congress people around and there are a finite number of reporters,” Russel said.
 “You’re basically sequestered.”

-Gerry Shih in Taipei and Dan Lamothe in Seoul contributed to this report.
+Gerry Shih in Taipei, Taiwan, and Dan Lamothe in Seoul contributed to this report.